Pyumori Mehta Ghosh

 Pyumori Mehta Ghosh is an Indian film and television actress.
 She has appeared in various Indian television serials and full-length Hindi feature films.
 In 2016, she appeared in the Hindi film Sanam Teri Kasam.
-Currently, she is playing Harleen Malhotra in Kumkum Bhagya.
-She has also appeared in various television serials, including Kitani Mohabbat Hai (season 2), and regularly features in Savdhaan India and Crime Patrol.
+She has also appeared in various television serials, including Kitani Mohabbat Hai (season 2), Naagin 2, Kumkum Bhagya and Naagin 7 She regularly features in Savdhaan India and Crime Patrol.